 There’s the Lego building, of course, and drawing—alongside exercises drawn from the world of improvisational theatre, design and storytelling to get students into a state of productive “flow.”
 Once in flow, she explains, “they’re able to work together in ways that, ideally, increase collaboration, team cohesion and focus on working towards bolder and braver outcomes.”

 “I'm trying to take this notion of ‘creativity’, which is a concept that we have a lot of preconceived ideas about, and break it down,” she elaborates.
 “What might creativity actually look like, as a series of verbs or actions, when we're using it in collaborative, co-created professional situations—which is what most of our work experiences are, right?
-We work alongside people and trying to create together.”
+We work alongside people and try to create together.”

 “[My students are] able to work together in ways that, ideally, increase collaboration, team cohesion and focus on working towards bolder and braver outcomes.”Dr. Kari Marken, Lecturer in the UBC Sauder School of Business